duck-sec/webshell/README.md

 # Webshell

 My PHP webshell comprised of lots of cool ideas from other shells.
-Contains more features than a basic shell, but nothing I don't use more often than not.
+Contains more features than a basic shell, but nothing I don't use during actual testing.
+Slightly larger file, hopefully useful features!

 ## Table of Contents